“My son is good at math and his high school doesn’t know what to do with him. What can I do?”

 “My daughter has completed all of the math courses offered at her high school and wants to study math after graduation.
 What will best prepare her for college?”

 In our experience as coaches of mathematics competition teams and advisors of student research, we frequently hear such questions and comments from young mathematicians and their parents.
 The standard mathematics curriculum is simply not designed to challenge the best students.
 Fortunately there are resources outside of the schools that can help.
-These include calculation-based competitions (such as MATHCOUNTS and AMC), proof-based competitions (such as USAMTS and USAMO), college math courses (both calculation-based and proof-based), research competitions (such as Regeneron and Siemens), summer camps, and online programs.
+These include calculation-based competitions (such as MATHCOUNTS and AMC), proof-based competitions (such as USAMTS and USAMO), college math courses (both calculation-based and proof-based), research competitions (such as Regeneron STS and Siemens), summer camps, and online programs.

 But even with all of these resources available there is still a gap in the current set of educational options available to talented students of mathematics.
 Almost all secondary school and freshman-level undergraduate mathematics classes and many summer camps and online programs are calculation-based — where students perform some sequence of computations to arrive at a numerical answer.
-At the other end of the spectrum are research competitions and advanced undergraduate level mathematics courses that require the ability to read and write mathematical proofs — objectively verifiable explanations of why a certain mathematical statement must be true.
+At the other end of the spectrum there are research competitions and advanced undergraduate level mathematics courses that require the ability to read and write mathematical proofs — objectively verifiable explanations of why a certain mathematical statement must be true.
 Yet there are very few resources available to help students make the transition from calculation-based problem solving to mathematical proof-based activities.

 Prove it!
 Math Academy is designed to fill this gap.
 Our approach is threefold: